County of Hawai‘i Public Access, Open Space & Natural Resources Preservation Commission–Acquisition Status Report as of 9.2020

 “This property (or easement) was acquired with money from the Public Access, Open Space and Natural Resources Preservation Fund.
 It shall be held in perpetuity for the use and enjoyment of the people of Hawai’i County and may not be sold, mortgaged, traded or transferred in any way.”

 Council Member Brenda Ford and I thought this was very important.
 It takes several years before a property is proposed by citizens, gets through the Public Access and Open Space Commission and is funded and acquired by the County with our tax dollars.
-The groups that propose these lands work hard to bring them forward and hard to care for them after they are acquired, frequently using their own money, their time and hard work to improve these properties.
-These properties are purchased with citizen’s tax money and the properties should be reserved for the use of all of us, our keiki and grandchildren.
-This should not be subject to change just because the county cannot make their budget.
-The county should be fiscally responsible and have a sizeable Disaster Relief Fund.
-Our County has more natural disasters than any county in the US.
-Wouldn’t this be prudent?
-This is a voter mandated set aside.
-IF not dedicated in perpetuity, the land could be sold, developed for a hotel; beach access controlled like what happened at the Mauna Kea, Mauna Lani, Kukio Four Seasons Resorts and Kohanaiki.
-The money would disappear into the general fund.
+The groups that propose these lands work hard to bring them forward and they work hard to care for the land after acquisition, frequently using their own money, their time and hard work to improve these properties.
+These properties are purchased with citizen’s tax money and the properties should be preserved for the use of all of us, our keiki and grandchildren.
 Another great gift of the 2% Land Fund is the capacity to apply for matching funds.
 The County frequently applies for an gets money for matching funds from State Legacy Lands and US Fish and Wildlife Service.
 So far, the County has received $8.76 million in matching funds, approximately 25% of the purchase price of the acquired properties.
 Why would they want to contribute money to these land purchases if the County could turn around and sell the land?

 THE MAINTENANCE FUND CHARTER AMENDMENT was on the ballot in 2012.
 Council member Brenda Ford and I wrote the legislation creating the 2% Maintenance Fund to care for the lands obtained by the 2% Land Fund.
-Maintenance Fund grants are available to community groups who are maintaining Hawai’i Islands treasured places.
+Maintenance Fund grants are available to community groups who are maintaining Hawai’i Islands treasured lands.
 Our intent was to empower these groups to continue their good work and to enable and encourage kuleana and the building of community for these lands.
-The County has made good use of these funds.
-But in the last 5 years there have only been 2 groups that have obtained these funds.
-WHY?
-This process needs to be improved.
-It has now been placed under the care of the PONC Commission.
+The County has used these funds.
+But in the last 5 years there have only been 6 groups that have obtained these funds for a total of $343,800.00 out of the $3,833,000 that has been deposited in this fund since 2018.
+THAT MEANS THAT LESS THAN 9% OF FUNDS WHERE OBTAINED BY THE NON-PROFITS THEY WERE INTENDED FOR- WHY?
+Charter Commissioner Sally Rice was our champion on the Charter Commission to get the changes that were requested by the non-profits and to move the administration of the Maintenance Fund to the Department of finance.
+PLEASE VOTE YES!!
 This should help get these funds to community groups!
 I was a PONC commissioner and these volunteers are strong advocates for land conservation and maintenance.
 Get in touch with your PONC Commissioner and ask their help to obtain Maintenance Funds or how to suggest lands for preservation in your community.
 Only 9% of all deposits in the Maintenance Fund have been received via stewardship grants by land conservation non-profits.
-Here is the information: Maintenance Fund with Critique 1.31.2019
+Here is the information: Maintenance Fund with Critique 1.31.2019 https://debbiehechtdotcom.files.wordpress.com/2018/03/maintenance-fund-with-critique-1.31.2019.pdf

 PROPERTY ACQUISITION PROCESS is available here: http://records.co.hawaii.hi.us/weblink/browse.aspx?dbid=1&startid=13770

-In the above map you can see there are 14 properties that have been purchased and 14 groups that can use assistance.
+In the above map you can see there are 18 properties that have been purchased and 15 groups that can use assistance.
 If you are one of these groups we encourage you to apply to the Public Access and Open Space Commission (PONC).
-There is one property in escrow as of March 1, 2019 that will add 2,200 acres.

 The County should do better to enable and empower our communities and the PONC Commission seems to agree.